EloHope/funkradio.start.here/Overview.md

 # funkradio.start.here
-FunkRadio is a linux bash script for listening international news and your own favorite music.
+FunkRadio is an enternaining Linux bash script.
+With it you can listen international broadcast news and enjoy your own favorite music.

-funkRadio - world news and your favorite music Listening to radio can be a laid-back way to keep yourself up to date with world events.
-However, broadcast radio cannot take into account individual music preferences of individuals.
-So sooner or later we turn the radio off.
+Listening to radio is a laid-back way to keep yourself up to date with world events.
+However, broadcast radio cannot take into account individual music preferences.
+So sooner or later you want to turn the radio off.

-These project presents a Linux bash shell script that combines the best of both worlds -- up-to-date international news and your favorite music.
+This project presents a Linux bash shell script that combines the best of both worlds -- up-to-date international news and your favorite music.

 The script is called funkRadio.
 You can use it to download and present news broadcasts from internet radio stations.
-Music comes by the courtesy of your own favourite mp3 files.
+Music comes by the courtesy of your own mp3 files.

 ## Setting up the funkRadio script
 The funkRadio.sh script has been tested in Arch Linux, Debian and Ubuntu environments.
 Other Linux distributions are probably OK as long as you can install these packages: